-- In a large bowl, combine the ground pork, lime juice, fish sauce, sugar, toasted glutinous rice powder and freshly ground spices together and combine it by hand or stand mixer.
+- In a large bowl, combine the ground pork, lime juice, fish sauce, sugar, toasted glutinous rice powder, and freshly ground aromatics together and mix it by hand or with a stand mixer.

 - Roll the meat mixture into 1 inch meatballs.

 - In a pan, put ¼ to ½ inch of oil and set the stove to medium heat.Wait for the oil to get hot and shimmery before adding the meatballs to cook.Alternatively, if you want more of a pan-fried meatball, you can use less oil.